pebblecode/pebblecode.github.io/_posts/2015-11-09-november-wfh-slack.md

 ###Integrations
 The api has full CRUD functionality, see the docs for more details.
 So this is open for your own integrations.
 We've used this to integrate with [Tribe HR](https://github.com/pebblecode/tribehr-holiday-fetcher) and [send Emails at 10am](https://github.com/pebblecode/wfh-email-cron)

-Also its on a TV in the office.
+Also its on a TV in the office, built using react and flux, deployed on s3.
 ![TV](/img/posts/2015-11-03-wfh-slack/tv.jpg)

 ###We'd love to hear from you